+The “QRadar Advisor Offense Analysis” function also returns the MITRE ATTACK tactic(s) associated with this offense.
+This is passed into the second function “MITRE tactic information”.
+The second function retrieves technique information related to the given tactic from the MITRE ATTACK STIX TAXII server.
+The returned information is used to populate the “MITRE ATTACK of offense” data table.

 To use the example workflow, a Resilient incident must have a valid QRadar offense ID stored in the qradar_id field.
-In the following example, the incident is linked to QRadar offense 27.
+In the following example, the incident is linked to QRadar offense 7.